briandconnelly/nicheconstruct/paper/05_discussion.md

 A logical extension to our model would be to treat the environment as an organism.
 Such a model could be used to explore the evolution of cooperation in host-symbiont systems, where cooperation among symbionts affects host fitness.
 As the host population changes, either in response to symbiont cooperation or other factors, so too does selection on their symbiont populations.
-In our model, each patch could become hosts with their own genotypes, and death and reproduction at the host level could be defined in ways that are sensitive to both host and symbiont genotypes.
+In our model, each patch could become a host with its own genotypes, and death and reproduction at the host level could be defined in ways that are sensitive to both host and symbiont genotypes.
 Here, evolutionary outcomes depend greatly on the degree of shared interest between the host and symbiont.

 Of particular importance are cases where the interests of host and symbiont are in conflict.